mstable/mStable-contracts/README.md

 -   `/contracts/z_mocks`: All mocks used throughout the test suite
 -   `/security`: Scripts used to run static analysis tools like Slither and Securify
+-   `/tasks`: Hardhat tasks that run operational reports and transactions.
 -   `/test`: Unit tests in folders corresponding to contracts/xx
 -   `/test-utils`: Core util files used throughout the test framework
     -   `/machines`: Mock contract machines for creating configurable instances of the contracts